kcwong395/SecurityTechnology_Note/README.md

 This is a learning summary of the course EE4215 Security Technology, in City University of Hong Kong ~~and also a practice for markdown syntax~~.
 ## Terminology Explanation
 ### 1. Brute-Force Attack
->   Trying every possible key on a piece of cipher text until an intelligible translation into plain text is obtained.
+>   Trying every possible key on a piece of ciphertext until an intelligible translation into plaintext is obtained.
 >
 >   See example on [Casear Cipher](https://github.com/kcwong395/SecurityTechnology_Note/blob/master/Classical%20Ciphers/CaesarCipher/caesar_cipher_BruteForce.py) brute-force attempt